 The District has a line of credit at one of the financial institutions where it holds deposits.
-As of the end of the fiscal year, the District has drawn down an amount of \$500,000 which is due to be paid back on April 23, 2023.
-As of the end of the fiscal year, the unused line of credit was \$3,000,000.
+As of the end of the fiscal year, the District has no draws on the line of credit.
+As of the end of the fiscal year, the unused line of credit was \$3,500,000.